Rear-end collision: who is liable and what are your rights?

 Conclusion: rear-end collision

-✔ Even in exceptional cases, there is often a right to (partial) compensation
+✔ Even in exceptions, there is often a right to (partial) compensation

 ✔ Injuries can worsen later